Back to Blog

 Common Refinement Needs

-• Route Cleanup: Removing unnecessary "dog-legs" and meandering traces to shorten paths and improve signal integrity.
+• Route Cleanup: Removing unnecessary meandering and optimizing trace paths

 Completion Rate Challenges